 These approaches allow investors to diversify their investment portfolios by holding shares outside the stock market.
 Non-Traded REITs must be registered with the Securities and Exchange Commission, make regular filings, and adhere to the same IRS requirements, including taxable returns to all shareholders with specific minimums.

 Northstar Healthcare Income REIT Description

-Northstar Healthcare Income Inc (otherwise known as Northstar Income) was designed to acquire, build, and manage a diverse portfolio of healthcare-related real estate equity, debt investments, and securities.
+Northstar Healthcare Income Inc (otherwise known as Northstar Income) was designed to acquire, build, and manage a diverse and diversified portfolio of healthcare-related real estate equity, debt investments, and securities.
 They have a particular focus on senior housing.

 According to Northstar Healthcare’s website, they are backed by Colony Capital, which is publicly traded.
 But, the REIT is privately traded.
 Back in 2013, Northstar Healthcare had an offering and managed to acquire approximately $1.8 billion in total.
 Around $2 billion was raised between 2013 and 2018, which was used to purchase real properties within their targeted categories.

 Northstar Healthcare REIT Investments